alagu/alagu.github.com/_posts/2021-06-05-how-to-ship-features-in-your-first-job.md

 title: How to ship features in your first job
 ---

 I wrote this how-to for the new-hires and interns who joined [Peoplebox](https://www.peoplebox.ai/) recently.
-It might seem obvious for folks who have been doing this for long, but not for first-timers.
+It might seem obvious for folks who have been doing this, but not for first-timers.

 1. **Understand the feature**
     - Understand the feature, design, see what is there current experience.
 If new, understand the current code.
     - Find out broken flows in the feature shared by the product/design person.
     - Find out which customer needs it and why.
 See if this is the best solution.
 Wear your product manager hat.
     - Understand how this helps the business.
-Your change does bring in $$
+Your change should either bring in 🙂 or 💰
 2. **Break into smaller releases/versions**
     - If the feature seems really large, break it down into multiple small, meaningful releases.
     - This might be harder at first, but you could figure out what features to remove from scope from first release, but still be valuable for the customer.